mbinnun/dbdyncode/README.md

 **Notes:**<br/>
 1. If the minisite/page parts are missing from the url, the server will redirect 301 the request to the default minisite/page uri.<br/><br/>
 2. Alonside dynamic code, the server also handles static files.<br/>For serving a static file, it expects a url like: http://mydomain.com/myfile.pdf<br/><br/>
-3. By default, the server will echo the string of *DYNHTTPSITES.htmlResponse* and will end the response.<br/>If from some reason you don't want the response to end (for example: websockets) then use:<br/>*DYNHTTPSITES.flgFinalize == 0;*<br/><br/>
+3. By default, the server will echo the string of *DYNHTTPSITES.htmlResponse* and will end the response.<br/>If from some reason you don't want the response to end (for example: websockets) then use:<br/>*DYNHTTPSITES.flgFinalize = 0;*<br/><br/>
-4. To run an site's "class" code from within the dynamic site's code, use:<br/>
+4. To run a site's "class" code from within the dynamic site's code, use:<br/>
 *await DYNHTTPSITES.RunSiteClass(classname);*<br/>

 **Variables:**<br/><br/>